LukeMS/keltor/rst/index.rst

 Wind Blades
 ~~~~~~~~~~~~~

-Over the past five years the Wind Blades have been making a reputation for themselves fighting bandits, goblins, orcs, and all manner of beast for some of the freeholds in western Mostor.
-Their Captain, Lana Tollbren, resigned her commission with the Sapreen Guard after the Marren Street Riot during which she refused what she called an "unlawful" order.
+Over the past five years the Wind Blades have been making a reputation for themselves fighting bandits, goblins, orcs, and all manner of beast for some of the freeholds in western `Mostor`_.
+Their Captain, Lana Tollbren, resigned her commission with the `Sapreen`_ Guard after the Marren Street Riot during which she refused what she called an "unlawful" order.
 The details of this incident are unclear and the rumors are conflicting.
-Several key members of the Wind Blades are former members of the Sapreen Guard who also resigned not long after the riot.
+Several key members of the Wind Blades are former members of the `Sapreen`_ Guard who also resigned not long after the riot.
 There are currently twenty-seven members of this group, two full tridents.
 They are a mix of medium infantry, archers, and pike bearers.

 Shadow Organizations